 Looking for an intro to authentic Spanish cooking?
-Below I'll share my top 30 Spanish recipes to make at home, from simple classics to dinner-party favorites.
+Below I'll share my top 29 Spanish recipes to make at home, from simple classics to dinner-party favorites.
 I hope they'll bring a taste of Spain to your kitchen!

 I'm still surprised when I visit a "Spanish" restaurant in the US and see so few authentic Spanish dishes on the menu.
-I'm a huge fan of fusion and adaptations—but I often doubt the chef knows what the original version is supposed to taste like!
+I'm a huge fan of fusion and adaptations—but I often wonder if the chef knows what the original version is supposed to taste like!

 The beauty of traditional Spanish recipes (from Spain!) is their simplicity.
-The best quality local ingredients meet their perfect cooking technique with minimal intervention—THAT is Spanish cooking.
+The highest-quality local ingredients prepared with perfect technique and minimal intervention—THAT is the true essence of Spanish cooking.

-Traditional Spanish recipes aren't at all difficult—but they do have their tricks.
-I encourage anyone who loves (or even likes) to cook, to learn some of these traditional Spanish recipes.
+Traditional Spanish recipes aren't usually difficult—but they do have their tricks.
+I encourage anyone who loves (or even likes) cooking to experiment with some of the authentic Spanish dishes below.

-It was hard to narrow down this list, but I chose the Spanish classics you'll be able to make time and time again, and once you're comfortable with them, you can start to play around with different ingredients and variations!
+It was hard to narrow down this list, but I chose the Spanish classics you'll be able to make time and time again.
+Once you're comfortable with them, you can start to play around with different ingredients and variations!

-You'll notice a common theme with traditional Spanish recipes– lots of potatoes, eggs, and tomatoes.
-And rice — this is the land of paella, after all).
+You'll notice a common theme in traditional Spanish cuisine: lots of potatoes, eggs, tomatoes, and rice (this is the land of paella, after all).
 You might be surprised by how versatile and delicious these simple ingredients can be when prepared just right!

 Tortilla de patatas is one of the most typical Spanish foods.
 It's one of those dishes you'll find people eating at all hours of the day (and night!) and something that people make at home and also order out.